 I consider my nutrition to be the thing I have the most control over, followed by exercise and stress.
 And that’s why I spend so much time reading and writing about what foods to eat and when.

 Not just for weight’s sake but because your diet does make a difference to your health.

-I don’t argue about food with anyone.
 I’ve maintained my eating integrity for over six years now.
 As I get close to 60, my health and weight speak for themselves.

-Yet, one thing that has been proved time and time again is that diets don’t work in the long run.
+One thing that has been proved time and time again is that diets don’t work in the long run.

 So, that leaves all of us with a problem.

 If diets don’t work, what is the best way to lose body fat?